 Across the road from the lava tube is the beginning of the Kīlauea Iki trail, which will lead you down to the floor of the Kīlauea Iki Crater.
 It doesn’t take long to wind your way down to the crater floor, and from there, the trail is marked with cairns, or small stone piles, to keep visitors on track.

 Just putting your walking shoes to work, your next stop will be driving to the Crater Rim Drive trailhead and wandering out to the Keanakākoʻi Overlook.
 Not only does this perch provide a glimpse at the Keanakākoʻi Crater, but it affords a spectacular view of Kīlauea.
-Kīlauea is an active volcano that intermittently erupts, most recently from September 2021 to December 2022.
+Kīlauea is an active volcano that intermittently erupts, most recently in September 2024.
 While this view would be interesting any time, walking out to this viewpoint is a MUST when Kīlauea is erupting.
 How many erupting volcanoes are you going to see in one lifetime?!

 Chain of Craters Road